 Here are some popular vegetables and suggestions for successfully growing them in a warm climate.

 Plant pepper plants after the last frost, but continue growing them outdoors throughout the year.
 You can also start them from seed after the last frost.
 Just cover them or bring them inside and put them in a sunny window whenever temperatures dip near freezing.
 Provide at least eight hours of sun and keep the potting mix moist (but not soggy) at all times.
 Peppers adapt well to drought but will produce better with regular waterings.

+Also, self-watering containers or grow boxes, are a great solution for tomato success, especially in warmer climates because they ensure the plants get a consistent level of moisture.
+Some grow boxes have soil covers which can help conserve water as well as protect the plants from getting too much water in a deluge.
+Plant three tomato seeds or one tomato plant in a large container, and provide a support such as a to keep the plant growing upright.
 If you planted seeds, remove all but the most vigorous seedling after several leaves have formed so that only one plant will occupy the container.
 As a general rule, the bigger tomatoes need the biggest containers.
 Big slicing tomatoes require massive containers (think trash cans) but vining cherry, grape or pear tomatoes are a good bet because they are prolific, yet small and manageable enough to prune, support and relocate as needed.

-Lettuce and Greens
+Growing Lettuce and Greens